Want to create a pin board of your own? I’m sharing the details, plus more updates from week four of the One Room Challenge!

-The total cost for the board was under $10, which is a far cry from the ready-made ones I’ve been looking at.
+The total cost for the board was under $10, which is a far cry from the ready-made pinboards I’d been looking at.

 Instead of buying fancy pins at Michaels for nearly $10 to use on my inspiration board, I decided to make my own gold-dipped ones using the same gilding product.
 I simply dipped quilting pins into the bottle and stuck them in a piece of foam to dry.

-Now that it’s checked off my list, I can carry on with finishing my file cabinet project and the other details of my office makeover.
+With this project checked off my list, I can carry on with making over the file cabinet, as well as the other details of my office makeover.

 After setting up my nickel and gold desk lamp this week (which I love, by the way), I started to rethink the finish I selected for my ceiling fixture.
 After posting on facebook yesterday whether you’d choose the pewter or antique gold chandelier, the majority said pewter.
 I’m feeling more certain about the choice and I’m going to stick to with my original order.